SelligentMarketingCloud/MobileSDK-Xamarin.Native.Android/README.md

 ## 2. Dependencies

-1. You will need to add dependencies necessary for your app to build by adding the following nuggets to your solutiton:
+1. You will need to add dependencies necessary for your app to build by adding the nuggets listed below to your solutiton.
+The names here under are formatted as

+		`[Package.Name].[version.number]`

+	* Xamarin.AndroidX packages :

  	**(Note that at the time of this writing Xamarin.AndroidX packages are only available as pre-release packages so you will have to check the box that is labeled "show pre-release packages" in your nuget manager)**

 	Xamarin.Android.Arch.Core.Common.1.1.1.3
 	Xamarin.Android.Arch.Core.Runtime.1.1.1.3